 Once all of the above conditions are satisfied, a Certificate of Completion will be sent to the Miami-Dade Office of the State Attorney and Clerk of the Court and the case will be closed.
 If the conditions of the Diversion Program are not satisfied within thirty days of the violation, the case will be prosecuted in criminal court.

-Registration by Mail — Only Option 5 and Option 8 (all other options must register in person)
+Registration by Mail — Only available for violators issued a Complaint/Arrest Affidavit who elect Option 1 (all other options must register in person)

 Criminal violators have the option of performing community service hours or converting their hours into a monetary fee amount.
 If the violator chooses to pay a fee in lieu of completing community service hours, the conditions of the Diversion Program can be completed by registering by mail and submitting payment via a money-order payable to the Miami-Dade County Diversion Program.
 The police case number and the date of the violation must be noted on the money-order.